xmajnu00/Digital-electronics-1/Labs/Project-Code_Lock/README.md

 <br/> <br/>
 The operating frequency in our connection is 10 kHz and we considered connecting a matrix keyboard, which is connected by its pins on the coolrunner board.
 <br/> <br/>
+## Program enrichment
-Program enrichment: addition of RST button for complete reset, button after which we can choose a password, green LED lights up after successful entry of the code.
+* addition of RST button for complete reset
+* button after which we can choose a password
+* green LED lights up after successful entry of the code.
 <br/> <br/>

 Simulation of our code lock: